JohnMadrid/IICCSSS-workshop/README.md

 <img src="logos/‎cover‎001.png" alt="Drawing"/>

-The purpose of this repository is to learn about measuring latencies and identifying stimulus onsets for experiments combining electroencephalogram (EEG) and Virtual reality.
-We used Unity to design a virtual environment and Lab Streaming Layer (LSL) to simultaneously collect, synchronize, and store the data.
+The purpose of this repository is to learn about measuring latencies and identifying stimulus onsets for experiments combining electroencephalogram (EEG) and virtual reality (VR).
+We used Unity 3D to design a virtual environment and Lab Streaming Layer (LSL) to simultaneously collect, synchronize, and store the data.

 The repository contains: